Context Class

 // - Typography via font mixin

-// - Color scheme via colors mixin (text, background, border colors)
+// - Color scheme via colors mixin (text, background colors)

-// - Border radius for consistent corner styling
+// - Border radius via border-radius mixin for optional rounded corners

 //